Veerpalkaur123/Assignment-2/README.md

 -	Reservation data is not permanently stored in a database
 -	Form submission is for demonstration purposes only

-(If no issues exist, write:
-"No known issues at the time of submission.")
 5. References
 References used in this project include:
 -	HTML, CSS and JavaScript tutorials